mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 you will write code that derives most of the benefits of TypeScript while keeping the code as readable as possible.

-Thanks so much to Jason Schindler and Charles Sharp for reviewing this article!
+Thanks so much to Charles Sharp and Jason Schindler for reviewing this article!

 ## References

-"Programming TypeScript" book by Boris Cherny, published by O'Reilly May 2019
+Cherny, Boris.
+Programming TypeScript.
+USA: O'Reilly, 2019